jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Fighters overcome opponents.
 Patients battle diseases.
 Cinderella had an evil stepfamily.

 What's your problem?

+Inefficient job not paying enough.
+Rude customers are wasting your time.
+Bad supply chain is increasing costs....

-And what tools do you need to solve it.
+Now, what tools do you need to solve your problems?

 If you're willing to consider any tool, from a handgun to a solar panel, to solve your problem, you're on the way to mixed-ideological politics.
 If you think any tool is "off limits", you've been sold a single ideology and are at least partially stuck inside an echo chamber.

 You should want the freedom to choose any tool.
-Not only because it's proven so succesful in modern medicine, science, and mixed-martial arts, but because chosing any adaptation lets you harness evolution.
-And evolution has no limits, respects no man-made rules, and is the reason why any of us are here at all.
+Not only because it's proven so succesful in modern medicine, science, and mixed-martial arts, but because selecting any adaptation lets you harness evolution.
+And evolution has no limits, respects no man-made rules, and is the reason why we're here.

 ## There is No Lion King - Evolution